-Humanities › English How to Arrange (and Rearrange) Prepositional Phrases Share Flipboard Email Print Reza Estakhrian/Getty Images English English Grammar An Introduction to Punctuation Writing By Richard Nordquist English and Rhetoric Professor Ph.D., Rhetoric and English, University of Georgia M.A., Modern English and American Literature, University of Leicester B.A., English, State University of New York Dr. Richard Nordquist is a freelance writer and former professor of English and Rhetoric who wrote college-level Grammar and Composition textbooks.
-Updated January 27, 2019 Prepositional phrases act like adjectives and adverbs to add meaning to nouns and verbs.
+Humanities › English How to Arrange (and Rearrange) Prepositional Phrases Share Flipboard Email Print Reza Estakhrian/Getty Images English English Grammar An Introduction to Punctuation Writing By Richard Nordquist English and Rhetoric Professor Ph.D., Rhetoric and English, University of Georgia M.A., Modern English and American Literature, University of Leicester B.A., English, State University of New York Dr. Richard Nordquist is professor emeritus of rhetoric and English at Georgia Southern University and the author of several university-level grammar and composition textbooks. our editorial process Richard Nordquist Updated January 09, 2020 Prepositional phrases act as adjectives and adverbs to add meaning to nouns and verbs.
 They can also be arranged to be more effective, or condensed or eliminated to cut the clutter.
 Here's how: Arranging Prepositional Phrases A prepositional phrase often appears after the word it modifies: A spaceship from Venus landed in my back yard.
 However, like adverbs, prepositional phrases that modify verbs can also be found at the very beginning or very end of a sentence: In the morning, the Venusians mowed my lawn.
 The Venusians mowed my lawn in the morning.
 In both versions, the prepositional phrase in the morning modifies the verb mowed.
 Rearranging Prepositional Phrases Not all phrases are this flexible, and so we need to be careful not to confuse our readers by misplacing a prepositional phrase: The Venusians swam for two hours after lunch in my pool.
 This arrangement gives the idea that the visitors from Venus enjoyed lunch in the pool.
 If this is not the case, try moving one of the phrases: After lunch, the Venusians swam for two hours in my pool.
 The best arrangement is one that's both clear and uncluttered.
 Unpacking Prepositional Phrases Although several prepositional phrases may appear in the same sentence, avoid packing in so many phrases that you confuse the reader.
 The sentence below, for example, is cluttered and awkward: On a rickety stool in one corner of the crowded honky tonk, the folk singer sits playing lonesome songs on his battered old guitar about warm beer, cold women, and long nights on the road.
 In this case, the best way to break up the string of phrases is to make two sentences: On a rickety stool in one corner of the crowded honky tonk, the folk singer sits hunched over his battered old guitar.
 He plays lonesome songs about warm beer, cold women, and long nights on the road.
 Keep in mind that a long sentence isn't necessarily an effective sentence.
-PRACTICE: Rearranging Prepositional PhrasesBreak up the long string of phrases in the sentence below by creating two sentences.
+Rearranging Prepositional Phrases Break up the long string of phrases in the sentence below by creating two sentences.
 Be sure to include all of the details contained in the original sentence.
 Up and down the coast the line of the forest is drawn sharp and clean in the brilliant colors of a wet blue morning in spring on the edge of a seascape of surf and sky and rocks.
 Eliminating Needless Modifiers We can improve our writing by using adjectives, adverbs, and prepositional phrases that add to the meaning of sentences.
 We can also improve our writing by eliminating modifiers that add nothing to the meaning.
 A good writer doesn't waste words, so let's cut the clutter.
 The following sentence is wordy because some of the modifiers are repetitious or insignificant: Wordy: The steward was really a very friendly and agreeable man, quite round, rotund, and sleek, with a very costly set of dimples around his terribly pleasant smile.
 We can make this sentence more concise (and thus more effective) by cutting out the repetitious and overworked modifiers: Revised: The steward was an agreeable man, rotund, and sleek, with a costly set of dimples around his smile.
-(Lawrence Durrell, Bitter Lemons) PRACTICE: Cutting the ClutterMake this sentence more concise by eliminating needless modifiers: It was a rainy morning, dull, wet, and gray, in the early part of the month of December.
+(Lawrence Durrell, Bitter Lemons) Cutting the Clutter Make this sentence more concise by eliminating needless modifiers: It was a rainy morning, dull, wet, and gray, in the early part of the month of December.
 Common Prepositions about behind except outside above below for over across beneath from past after beside in through against between inside to along beyond into under among by near until around despite of up at down off with before during on without Cite this Article Format mla apa chicago Your Citation Nordquist, Richard.
 "How to Arrange (and Rearrange) Prepositional Phrases."
 ThoughtCo, Aug.
 26, 2020, thoughtco.com/arrange-and-rearrange-prepositional-phrases-1689685.
 Nordquist, Richard.
 (2020, August 26).
 How to Arrange (and Rearrange) Prepositional Phrases.
 Retrieved from https://www.thoughtco.com/arrange-and-rearrange-prepositional-phrases-1689685 Nordquist, Richard.
 "How to Arrange (and Rearrange) Prepositional Phrases."
-ThoughtCo. https://www.thoughtco.com/arrange-and-rearrange-prepositional-phrases-1689685 (accessed June 21, 2021). copy citation What Are the Parts of a Prepositional Phrase, and More Writing Sentences for Beginners What Are Prepositional Phrases in English Grammar?
-37 Compound Prepositions You Can Use in Spanish Prepositional Phrases Using At, By, For, From, Under, and Without Uses of the Preposition 'To' for Beginning English Students Participial Phrases: Definition and Examples Understanding Participial Phrases Uses for the Preposition "At"
+ThoughtCo. https://www.thoughtco.com/arrange-and-rearrange-prepositional-phrases-1689685 (accessed June 21, 2021). copy citation What Are the Parts of a Prepositional Phrase?
+Prepositional Phrases in English Grammar Expanding Sentences With Prepositional Phrases Tips to Cut the Clutter in Writing Practice Cutting the Clutter in Your Writing Sentence Building with Prepositional Phrases How to Identify Prepositional Phrases Campaign to Cut the Clutter: How to Recover Hidden Verbs Sentence Parts and Sentence Structures How to Build Sentences with Appositives Prepositions in English Grammar How To Use Compound Prepositions in Spanish English Prepositional Phrases: At, By, For, From, Under, and Without Adjective Phrase Definition and Examples Understanding Participial Phrases Uses for the Preposition "At"